acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 │                                    │
 └────────────────────────────────────┘
 ```
-*Figure 24: Comparison of Docker networking models showing the performance impact of different approaches.*
+*Figure 25: Comparison of Docker networking models showing the performance impact of different approaches.*

 **Engineering tradeoff analysis:**
 The `--net=host` flag eliminates a layer of network virtualization, saving both latency and CPU overhead.
 While this reduces isolation, the performance benefit is significant for real-time distributed systems like ROS2.

+<a name="multicast-discovery"></a>
-#### 8.2 Multicast and Discovery Optimization
+### 6.2.2 Multicast and Discovery Optimization

 ROS2 node discovery relies heavily on multicast: